dschapman/dschapman-com/content/notes/Learning in Public.md

 > [Work with the garage door up](https://notes.andymatuschak.org/z21cgR9K3UcQ5a7yPsj2RUim3oM2TzdBByZu) : “Part of the problem of social media is that there is no equivalent to the scientific glassblowers’ sign, or the woodworker’s open door, or Dafna and Jesse’s sandwich boards.
 On the internet, if you stop speaking: you disappear.
 And, by corollary: on the internet, you only notice the people who are speaking nonstop.”

-I'm interested in both learning web development in public, which is why there are notes on [[Gatsby]] sprinkled throughout; however, I'm also interested in thinking about other things in public - especially [[poetry]].
+Lately I've started learning web development in public more often.
+Although I personally have had more fulfilment learning in smaller communities.